savvyt/twitter/README.md

 # Tweet stream

-The point of this project is to build a tool using Python and GCP that can be used to analyze the frequency and volume of tweets about specific topics.
-So, for example, if you wanted to see how many people are tweeting about #POTUS, you could use this repo as a guide to set up a data pipeline that retrieves tweets that include "POTUS" as a hashtag and then visualizes the volume of those tweets over time.
+The point of this project is to provide a step-by-step guide on how to use Python and GCP to analyze the frequency and volume of tweets about specific topics in real-time.
+Say, for example, you want to see how many people on Twitter right now are talking about #POTUS.
+Then you could use this repo as a guide to help you set up a data pipeline that retrieves tweets with the hashtag "POTUS" and then visualizes the volume of those tweets over time.

 ## Overall flow